syncfusion-content/wpf-docs/wpf/Currency-TextBox/Restriction-or-Validation.md

 ---
 layout: post
-title: Restriction or Validation in WPF CurrencyTextBox control | Syncfusion
+title: Restriction or Validation in WPF Currency TextBox control | Syncfusion
-description: Learn about Restriction or Validation support in Syncfusion WPF CurrencyTextBox control and more details about the control features.
+description: Learn about Restriction or Validation support in Syncfusion WPF Currency TextBox control and more.
 platform: wpf
 control: CurrencyTextBox
 documentation: ug
 ---

-# Restriction or Validation in WPF CurrencyTextBox
+# Restriction or Validation in WPF Currency TextBox

 This section explains how to validate or restrict the `CurrencyTextBox` control value.